Taking a Stand, Speaking Your ”Truth”

 It takes a lot of integrity and courage to stand for what one believes in (and I don’t mean in the righteous kind of “taking a stand”).
 These women were willing to risk their employment, friends’ and colleagues’ support, harassment, and to stand in front of the fire of the press, their employers, government and lawyers.

-Two questions come up for me in the area of Leading by Context™ after reading this article.
+Two questions come up for me in the area of Leading from Context™ after reading this article.
 First, do we consciously celebrate the courage and accomplishment of other women in our teams, organizations, and communities?
 Take the time to look in your corner of the world.

 I believe that if we spent more time looking for what’s working in the area of women’s leadership, there would be less dismal or negative press about how hard it is to make it beyond the glass ceiling.
 Let’s celebrate our triumphs, large a small, and look for where we are.
 Acknowledge other women publicly (and the men who support women) and look around.
 Women leading change are everywhere!

 The second question brings me back to a quote from our Women Leading Change program and a conversation that ensues during our programs.
 This quote is by Audre Lorde, written after she was diagnosed with cancer: